 - Psychodynamic therapy: Psychodynamic therapy explores unconscious thoughts, emotions, and inner conflicts in order to understand and address the root cause of psychological distress.
 It works by helping you gain insight into your unconscious conflicts and develop healthier ways of coping and relating to others.

 - Medications: Medications for depression include a variety of types.
 Most typically prescribed are SSRIs, which alter serotonin levels in the brain, and can lead to reduced symptoms with minimal side effects.
-Always consult your healthcare provider before starting a medication.
+Always consult your healthcare provider before starting a new medication.

 - Cognitive behavioral therapy (CBT): CBT for depression focuses on identifying and challenging automatic thinking patterns that lead to unwanted behaviors or emotions.
 CBT can be effective in changing the habitual processes of the mind, leading to reduced symptoms and reduced harmful behaviors.